Rogue-1/HTB/Machines/Linux/UpDown.md

 ![image](https://user-images.githubusercontent.com/105310322/191994679-3a4bcb80-822b-4501-8443-718edd7e283e.png)

-The link below gives the script and all you have to do is put in your reverse shell.
+The link below gives the script and all you have to do is put in your reverse shell and change in the proc_open() section php to sh.

 https://www.php.net/manual/en/function.proc-open.php